 RCIA is designed for:

-- adults who are unbaptized or
+- adults and children over the age of 6 who are unbaptized or

 - individuals baptized in another Christian tradition who find this process helpful in their discernment of becoming Roman Catholic and in their preparation for the sacraments of Reconciliation, Confirmation and Eucharist.